jessegilbert/PaletteGrab/README.md

 All code by Jesse Gilbert, 2015.

-PaletteGrab uses custom Java classes to analyze an arbitrary input image and generate an 8-color palette that represents its dominant colors.
+PaletteGrab uses custom Java classes to analyze an arbitrary input image and generate an 8-color palette that represents its dominant colors, and a histogram to show the color distribution.
 The analysis/sorting algorithm requires an input matrix in CIE-Lab format.
-In order to achieve this, use my colorspace transformation shaders available here:
+In order to achieve this, use my colorspace transformation shaders, available here:

 http://jessegilbert.net/release/shaders/